-The Quant Investing stock screener does all this for you with the click of a button.
+The Quant Investing stock screener does all this for you with the click of a mouse.

-Companies with the lowest combined rank (high quality companies that are undervalued) are recommended to buy, usually the top 30 companies.
+Companies with the lowest combined rank (high quality companies that are undervalued) are recommended, usually the top 30 companies.

 This is how the two Magic Formula investing ratios are calculated:

 Return on invested capital (ROIC) = EBIT / (net working capital + net fixed assets).